Home / Advanced Search

 Journal of Quantum Computing, Vol.1, No.2, pp. 49-63, 2019, DOI:10.32604/jqc.2019.06715

 Abstract Quantum blockchain can be understood as a decentralized, encrypted and distributed database based on quantum computation and quantum information theory.
 Once the data is recorded in the quantum blockchain, it will not be maliciously tampered with.
 In recent years, the development of quantum computation and quantum information theory makes more and more researchers focus on the research of quantum blockchain.
 In this paper, we review the developments in the field of quantum blockchain, and briefly analyze its advantages compared with the classical blockchain.
 The construction and the framework of the quantum blockchain are introduced.
-Then we introduce the method of… More >
+Then More >

 • Open Access